jimbaker/talks/jython-at-rackspace.md

 # Semantic equivalence*

-* Where possible, Java objects in Python space are treated as equivalent
+* Where possible, Java objects in Python space are treated as equivalent to Python
-* Duck typing
+* The magic of **duck typing**
-* Also works vice versa - Python objects can be used from Java
+* Also works vice versa - Python objects can be used from Java if they implement Java interfaces/extend Java classes
-* Even more the case now with Clamp
+* Even more the case now with Clamp, which supports direct import

 # `java.util.Map`, duck typed